sictweb/dps945/notes/hypermedia-representation.md

 Near the beginning, Roy identifies the now well-known REST constraints:

-<blockquote>"...multiple architectural constraints are needed to guide the behavior of [software] components.
+> "...multiple architectural constraints are needed to guide the behavior of [software] components.
 REST is defined by four interface constraints: identification of resources; manipulation of resources through representations; self-descriptive messages; and, <span style="color: #ff0000;">hypermedia as the engine of application state</span>.
-These constraints will be discussed in <a href="http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_2" target="_blank" rel="noopener">Section 5.2</a>."</blockquote>
+These constraints will be discussed in <a href="http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_2" target="_blank" rel="noopener">Section 5.2</a>."

 Yes, the constraints are discussed in Section 5.2.
 However, the hypermedia-driven concept is better explained in <a href="http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_3_3" target="_blank" rel="noopener">Section 5.3.3</a>.
 The last paragraph of the section brings out this idea clearly:

-<blockquote>"The model application is therefore an engine that moves from one state to the next by examining and choosing from among the alternative state transitions in the current set of representations.
+> "The model application is therefore an engine that moves from one state to the next by examining and choosing from among the alternative state transitions in the current set of representations.
 Not surprisingly, this exactly matches the user interface of a hypermedia browser.
-However, the style does not assume that all applications are browsers."</blockquote>
+However, the style does not assume that all applications are browsers."

 2. <a href="http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven" target="_blank" rel="noopener">REST APIs must be hypertext-driven</a>, in which Roy reminds us about some design principles.